Wine Events and Wine Festivals around the World

 As befits a wine with DOCG status, the festival celebrates not only the wine but the terroir that produces it.
 Visitors can enjoy guided walks through the vineyards, photography workshops, tours of local historic landmarks and concerts as part of the festival.
 But of course the main attraction is the wine tasting and food pairing.

-Franciacorta sparkling wine is produced with chardonnay and pinot blanc grapes with two fermentations in the bottle, much like champagne.
-It pairs perfectly with aperitif snacks and local lake fish.
-You can experience suggested pairings at one of many local restaurants that have created special menus for the festival.
+Franciacorta sparkling wine is produced from Chardonnay and Pinot Blanc grapes, similar to two fermentation processes in the bottle Champagne.
+It goes well with aperitif snacks and fish from Lake Iseo.
+You can try pairings at one of the many on-site restaurants that offer special menus throughout the festival.

 Of course don’t miss visiting at least a few of the 117 family run wineries in the region.
 Guido Berlucchi is a great place to start.
 This is the vineyard credited with creating the first vintages of Franciacorta.